sxzz/rolldown-plugin-dts/README.md

 ### Isolated Declarations

-The plugin leverages Oxc's `isolatedDeclarations` to generate `.d.ts` files when `isolatedDeclaration` is enabled, offering significantly faster performance compared to the `typescript` compiler.
+The plugin leverages Oxc's `isolatedDeclarations` to generate `.d.ts` files when `isolatedDeclarations` is enabled, offering significantly faster performance compared to the `typescript` compiler.

 ### Single Build for ESM